Current ocean conditions animation

 On this page you will find the course syllabus, lecture PowerPoints, and interesting links.

-Twice-weekly reading assignments are online at McGraw-Hill Connect (purchase access through D2L; see below for details).
+Twice-weekly reading assignments are online at McGraw-Hill Connect (purchase access there or through D2L; see below for details).

 The Desire2Learn course page contains homework assignments, grades, announcements, and book access.
 That's also where you'll find the login and password for accessing PowerPoints and other documents on this page.